-This bread product is a travelling biscuit and it’s said that the name comes from “journey” cake, as they hold up will.
+This bread product is a traveling biscuit and it’s said that the name comes from “journey” cake, as they hold up well.
 Often sliced through the middle and stuffed with meat, cheese or beans, Johnny Cakes are the perfect pack lunch for adventurers on the go.

 Bonus!
 Coconut Tart